g-leech/argmin-gravitas/_posts/2022-04-30-status-is-a-wall.md

 It replaces achievement on wikipedia.
 No editor can resist mentioning a MacArthur Genius Grant or a UN special appointment.

-Everyone knows it's imperfectly correlated with achievement.
-But this is equivalent to saying that it replaces achievement at the sharp end.
+It's not the same thing as achievement.
+But this to say that it _replaces_ achievement at the sharp end.
 It's hard to discover something new, it's easy to pick up another honorary degree.

 Paul Farmer
 Cynthia Haven